roosmaa/roosmaa.github.io/source/_posts/2010-04-02-application-wide-locale-override.md

 As mentioned before I didn&#8217;t like the idea of having to copy the same code into all of my activities to customize the locale and wanted to do it application wide.
 The overriding of the <a href="http://developer.android.com/reference/android/app/Application.html" target="_blank">Application</a> is not a well known technique but it should be for cases like this one.
 Here is an example how I achieved the application wide locale overriding without altering any of my activities:

+{% codeblock lang:java %}{% raw %}
-<pre class="brush: java; title: ; notranslate" title="">public class MyApplication extends Application
+public class MyApplication extends Application
 {
   @Override
   public void onCreate()